Tax Credit Programs

 This is the Flyer for the Webinar on How to Drive Energy Efficiency and Clean, renewable Energy Upgrades using Connecticut's new C-PACE Program.

-Construction Cost Guidelines to allow assessment of cost effectiveness of proposed development based upon project building type and proposed work to be performed.
+Construction Cost Guidelines to allow assessment of cost effectiveness of proposed development based upon project building type & proposed work to be performed.
+These guidelines are effective January 1, 2014 to present.

 |Construction Guidelines: Energy Conservation|